An old handwritten letter with cursive script on aged paper, featuring dark ink and slightly torn edges.

 I've talked about Necessary Women: the Untold Story of Parliament's Working Women to lots of different groups including Archives for London, London Historians and the Farnham Literary Festival.
 There are such wonderful human-interest stories, something for everyone.

-Other public speaking highlights include my TedX talk, and giving papers at conferences in New York, Vancouver, Naples, Amsterdam, Paris and Dublin.
-And I was honoured to give the annual J H Whitley public lecture at the University of Huddersfield in 2024, on 'Breaking the chains: Women’s Suffrage & Parliament'.
+I was honoured to give the annual J H Whitley public lecture at the University of Huddersfield in 2024, on 'Breaking the chains: Women’s Suffrage and Parliament'.

 Would you like me to speak to your group?